 Unlike the balance sheet, which is a picture at a single point in time, an income statement is like a video, showing what happens over a period of time (your accounting year).
 The basic equation used for this statement is revenues - expenses = change in net assets.
 Essentially, funds coming in - the cost of operating nonprofit = funds available to continue operations.

 If there is something you are not sure how to classify, be sure to check GAAP or IFRS.
-These are accounting standards for the U.S. and international financial reporting, respectively.
-GAAP are specific rules that are widely used in the U.S. and each state has different regulations on compliance.
-Make sure you and your accountant are in compliance with your state regulations on GAAP!
+These are accounting standards for U.S. and international financial reporting, respectively.
+Each state applies GAAP standards differently, particularly in regards to accounting for donations.
+So, make sure that your nonprofit treasurer and other financial personnel are in compliance with your state regulations on GAAP!

 Keep in mind that a nonprofit organization’s income statement is different from a for-profit, and the biggest difference is the use of gross receipts.

 Usually, in an income statement, you will see gross sales, or the revenue from sales before costs or taxes are taken out.
 For a nonprofit, gross receipts replace gross sales.
-Gross receipts is the amount of money your nonprofit has raised without any expenses taken out.
+Gross receipts are the amount of money your nonprofit has raised without any expenses being taken out.
 It sounds very similar to gross sales, but there is one big difference.
-Gross sales only include sales of products or services, but leaves out non-sales services like donations.
+Gross sales only include sales of products or services but leave out non-sales services like donations.
 This obviously would not work for a nonprofit organization, and so you use gross receipts because it includes all of your income.

-Pro Tip: There are two ways to record revenue and expenses, the cash method and the accrual method.
-The accrual method is the most widely used, and is the standard for GAAP.
-In this case revenue should be recorded during the period it is earned.
-For example: if you have an event in January but collect the ticket fees in December, the revenue should be recorded in January when the event is held.
+Pro Tip: There are two ways to record revenue and expenses: the cash method and the accrual method.
+The accrual method is the most widely used and is the GAAP standard.
+In this case, you record revenue during the period you earn it.
+For example, if you have an event in January but collect the ticket fees in December, record the revenue in January when you hold the event.